pmndrs/react-three-fiber/readme.md

 #### Can it keep up with frequent updates?

 It doesn't have to.
 It merely expresses threejs in JSX: `<mesh />` becomes `new THREE.Mesh()`.
-It does not know or target a specific threejs version nor does it need updates for modified, added or removed features.
+It doesn't know or target a specific threejs version nor does it need updates for modified, added or removed features.

 #### Is it slower than plain threejs?

-It does not have any additional overhead.
-Components participate in the renderloop outside of React, which takes care of managing the scene, something it can do quite effectively.
+There is no additional overhead.
+Components participate in the renderloop outside of React, which takes care of managing the scene otherwise.

-#### What does it look like?
+### What does it look like?

 <table>
   <tr>